 black paint or black markers (we used markers)

 Have the children paint the 3 section egg carton; add eyes with a hot glue gun; make 3 small holes on both sides of the egg carton and add pipe cleaners for legs and add pipe cleaners for antennas.

 The kids had fun with this project.
 We talked about how many legs ants had, how many body segments they had, etc...

 1 qt milk carton

 Old Magazines and glue

 A bug guest house is a perfect way to observe insects without harming them.
 Keep them only long enough to observe, and then return them to their home where they were found.
-Be sure to put whatever plant material your bug needs as food.
+Be sure to put whatever plant material your bug needs like food.
 Sprinkle a few drops of water on the leaves too.
 To make the house, cut 2 window openings on the sides of the carton.
-Look thru magazines for colorful pictures.
+Look through magazines for colorful pictures.
 Trim and glue them to cover the milk carton, making a nature picture collage.
 When the glue is dry, cut a leg off the pantyhose, and pull it up over the box, having the toe at the base of the carton.
-Add your bug, plants and water, then pull the hose up tightly, and trim, leaving about 3" to tie in a knot, or fasten w/ the rubber band.
+Add your bug, plants, and water, then pull the hose up tightly, and trim, leaving about 3" to tie in a knot or fasten w/ the rubber band.
 Watch your bug for a few hours or overnight, then set it free.
 Save bug house for another guest.

 ~EcoArt by Laurie Carlson